Fabricio20106/Informational-Mod-Features/Melony Studios Wiki/Resource Packs/Major Packs.md

 > *"Transforms inventory block models to item models!" - `pack.mcmeta` description*

-Flat Blocks is a resource pack that makes block item models into flat textures, which is currently updated to **1.21.4** (as of 27/12/2024).
+Flat Blocks is a resource pack that makes block item models into flat textures, which is currently updated to snapshot **25w03a** (as of 25/01/2025).

 Currently, most blocks are accounted for, with some exceptions like coral and magma blocks.